 Lighting a few candles, having a bath, and cooking yourself something delicious for dinner are simple, yet effective, ways in helping you to relax and check in with yourself.

 Friendships, exercising, and leisure activities are all aspects of your lifestyle which you shouldn’t have to sacrifice.
 For a lot of people, the first thing they give up when they’re feeling burned out and overwhelmed with their busy schedules are the things that they enjoy the most but this can have a negative impact on your mental health.

 Set aside some time during the week for you to enjoy your hobbies, whatever they may be.
-Whether it’s going to see a play or musical performance, playing your favorite video game, painting, watching a show on Netflix, or simply reading a good book — spending time away from it all and focusing on something else can help you to switch off and unwind.
+Whether it’s playing your favorite video game, painting, watching a show on Netflix, or simply reading a good book — spending time away from it all and focusing on something else can help you to switch off and unwind.

 Talk to Those Around You

 Moving abroad is a big step and your friends and family are probably going to want to be updated on how life is in your new city.
 Even though it’s great to have a support network, you might feel a bit of pressure to love every minute, especially when you don’t want to worry your loved ones.
 It’s difficult not to feel as though you should be living your best life but naturally nothing in life is perfect and it’s a completely normal part of the process to have a few bumps along the road!